bitsofcotton/randtools/README.md

 I don't have any clue on this to describe rationally in mathematical manner.

+# General Tips K
+However, to check general tips I,J, we need to check the table down to the size 256x256x16 and each size 5 bit.
+This is because we cannot check them by binary operation theirselves.
+I didn't check them, however, in the context on this document, they might slips from some of the reason.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU